PRO-2684/pay10ad-dumper/README.md

 ## Features

-- Extracts all or individual images directly from payload.bin or ROM ZIP file.
+- Extracts all or individual partitions directly from payload.bin or ROM ZIP file.
 - Supports extracting individual partitions from URLs without downloading the full ROM ZIP.
 - All decompression processes run in parallel for improved performance.
 (Can be customised by the arguments `--no-parallel` or `--threads <n>`)
 - Output partitions verification